workjs/workjs/modules/docserver/doc/ws.md

 The server side function must be defined in the websocket controller file ".ws" (chat.ws in our example).

-The API functions are called in a webcocket context which contains: this.ws - the original ws object this.context - contains parameter from the url path this.sess - session information if a session cookie is present, {data:{user_id:0}} if none.
+The API functions are called in a websocket context which contains:
+* this.ws - the original ws object
+* this.context - contains parameter from the url path
+* this.sess - session information if a session cookie is present, {data:{user_id:0}} if none.

 function init()
 called EVERY TIME a client opens the page and the websocket connection is established.